google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 `wasm2wat` is a disassembler that turns a binary wasm module into a human-readable format.
 Wabt also contains `wat2wasm` which allows you to turn that human-readable format back into a binary wasm module.
-While we did use these two complimentary tools to inspect our WebAssembly files, we found `wasm-strip` to be the most useful. `wasm-strip` removes unnecessary sections and metadata from a WebAssembly module:
+While we did use these two complementary tools to inspect our WebAssembly files, we found `wasm-strip` to be the most useful. `wasm-strip` removes unnecessary sections and metadata from a WebAssembly module: